Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

 The intent is not to create an entirely new system but to merge various mechanics into a **simple, flexible ruleset where narration is the primary focus**.

+This is not a comprehensive game manual, but rather a pamphlet that provides the foundational rules you can use to create your own campaign.
+I have used this guide to master several campaigns over the last two decades, and friends and fellow gamers have often asked me to share it online.
+So, here it is 😃

-This system has been developed and refined over **more than 20 years**, adapted to a variety of settings, including _Shadowrun_, _Forgotten Realms_, and many others.
-Here, we present a **Lovecraftian-flavored adaptation**, designed for cosmic horror, investigation, and survival against the unknown.
+Here, I present a **Lovecraftian-flavored adaptation**, designed for cosmic horror, investigation, and survival against the unknown.

 Due to the **flexible nature of the rules**, **Beyond the Veil** can be